georgepullen/GGUF-Tester-Live-Reload/README.md

-# GGML Testing Script w/ Live Reload Functionality
+# GGML Testing Script
-A GGML testing script for tweaking model and completion parameters with live reload.
+For tweaking model and completion parameters with a live reload functionality.